JakerHuber/project2/README.md

 # Project 1
 ###### By: Jacob Huebner - ITMD 361 Fall 2018

-In Project 1 you must create 3 webpages.
-One page is a professional resume and the two other are up to your choice.
+Summary
+In Project 2 you must... .

 The pages must include a good amount of content and adhere to strict guidelines and HTML standards.

+## Description

+This project builds on Project One, which you will fully style with CSS to provide a basic typographic treatment and responsive design that makes judicious use of media queries and relative units (em/rem, vw, %).
+You will deploy your pages using GitHub Pages.

 ## Goals

-* Write standards-compliant HTML-5
-* Use HTML validator to assure compliance
+* Produce modern standards-compliant, mobile-first CSS
+* Continue to write and revise valid, well-formed semantic HTML
+* Effectively comment on and format source code for maximum readability
-* Track the development of a project over time and collaborate with others using Basecamp
+* Track the development of a project over time and collaborate with others using version control
+* Deploy web pages to a public server (can be GitHub pages, set up with your own domain name or subdomain)

 ## Deliverables & Milestones

-1. [x] **First Deliverable:** Create a Basecamp post describing your work in progress.
-Title the post with your name and project number (example Daniel Krieglstein: Project 1).
-Your post should include:
-* The URL to your GitHub repository, and the URL to your Github Pages live link
-* Two questions eliciting feedback on from fellow students
+1. [ ] **First Deliverable:** Fork your Project One directory in Github to create a project two directory.
+Create a new Basecamp post under "Project Two" with a link to your new directory.
+Include in the text of your Basecamp post one or two specific things you would like feedback or help on from the instructor and other students in the class.
+* At least four of the same style elements to each of your pages.
+* At least four different style elements to each of your pages.
+* Centered or right justified horizontal-navigation

-2. [x] **Second Deliverable:** Give constructive comments to help at least three other students.
+2. [ ] **Second Deliverable:** Give constructive comments to help at least three other students.

-3. [x] **Third Deliverable:** Edit your original Basecamp post under Project 1 by fixing your code based on feedback from the professor and fellow students.
-Additionally, add the following:
+3. [ ] **Third Deliverable:** Execute the corrects suggested in my Basecamp feedback.
+Update to your Basecamp post with the following
-Add a 3-4 sentence self-critique memo of your project and your progress in class to this point
+* A 4-5 sentence self-critique memo of your project and your progress in class to this point (write in the body of post)
+* The public http:// or https:// link pointing to your live project
+* The https:// link to your project’s GitHub repository

 ## Requirements

-- [x] NO CSS IN YOUR HTML FILE!!!
-This means no style in your content page.
-- [x] Two spaces indented cascade.
-Each child element should be indtned 2 space right of its parent.
-- [x] alid, well-formed semantic HTML5.
-Projects whose HTML does not validate with the W3C HTML validator will receive a -50% point loss.
-- [x] Absolutely no br tags, use of tables for layout, or any other use of HTML to achieve a particular page layout.
-(All layout and design will be handled via CSS in the next project.
-For this project, I urge you not to spend much time at all looking at your pages in a browser.
-Stick close to your source code and the HTML validator.)
-- [x] A navigation area for accessing each of your project’s pages from any other page
+- [ ] Multiple linked valid, well-formed semantic HTML files (Project 1, essentially)
-- [x] Include at least two different forms of media (image, audio, video) in your project
+- [ ] HTML-based fallbacks for any media elements (image, audio, video) that you include
-- [x] No code-generators like WYSIWYGs, Bootstrap, or other off-the-shelf frameworks
-- [x] Directory-based file structure for links and media.
-Do not use full URLs when linking to your own content.
-Example: "css/screen.css" vs. "https://dkriegls.github.io/itmd-361-spring2018/css/screen.css"
+- [ ] One valid, error-free CSS file with your orginal code; and one file containing the css reset code you used.
+- [ ] Your HTML and CSS files should both be indented with 2 spaces or one tab per level of indent; indent all CSS style rules inside the declaring block, and further indent all rules and blocks inside your media queries
+- [ ] You must use relative units (em, rem, vm, %) in your CSS to make your pages fluid.
+You may use px units to put a maximum size or within content areas.
+- [ ] Create at least one fluid layout page using relative units (em, rem, vm, %) and one fixed width layout page.
+- [ ] Organized, readable source that is hand-typed and original (no WYSIWYGs or code-generators, no Bootstrap or other off-the-shelf HTML or CSS frameworks)
-- [x] A Git repository with frequent commits and meaningful commit messages that accurately reflect each set of changes that you make
+- [ ] A Git repository with frequent commits and meaningful commit messages that accurately reflect each set of changes that you make
-- [x] Git repository must contain only the files and commits from this project.
-Each website you make for this class should have its own repository.
+- [ ] GitHub repository must contain only the files and commits from this project; you are encouraged to use and further improve your HTML files from Project 1